tobiasah/mkdocs-caption/README.md

 - caption
 ```

-Inside the Markdown the follwoining will now be converted into a figure/table with
+Inside the Markdown, the following will now be converted into a figure/table with
 caption and numbering.

 ```